Martchus/syncthingtray/plasmoid/testing.md

 startup.
 So it is not possible to test restoring/saving settings using it.
 For this use case, `plasmawindowed` can be used instead.

+## Testing within the real Plasma shell

+Some issues are only reproducible within the actual Plasma shell.
+It is possible to test with the real Plasma shell in the same way as described above by setting `plasmashell` as executable.

+It is only possible to run one `plasmashell` at a time so you have to stop your regular `plasmashell` first.
+While developing you can start e.g. `tint2` to be not without a shell.
+It works quite well within a Plasma session when both shells are placed on different screen edges.

 ## Enable QML debugging

 To enable QML debugging, it is required to rebuild `plasmoidviewer` with QML debugging